vallafederico/webflow-vm/readme.md

 Use [NPMJS](https://www.npmjs.com/) to find the name of what you want to install.
 Once you have the name.

 Open a terminal instance on the side.
-If you already have a terminal running kill the current process using `ctrl+c`
+If you already have a terminal running kill the current process using `ctrl + c`

 Type `pnpm i` + the *name* of the package. *(ie `pnpm i gsap`)*

 On the npm page look for the instruction on how to import (specifically if it has `{}` or not).
 Import the dependency only in the file (or files) you need it in.

 ```js
 import gsap from 'gsap
 ```